drshott/gist-api/README.md

 This is an example interface for GitHub API.
 Using this tool you will be able to view publicly available gists for a user.

-This repository contains the Python API code and Docker file required to get the tool up and running.
+This repository contains the Python API code and Docker file as well as helm chart required to get the tool up and running.

 ## Building and Running a container